 About this site:

 Volhynia.com is a personal project of Dave Obee, Victoria, B.C., Canada.
-It has been online in January 2006, although some of the material was on Dave's other sites as early as 1997.
+It has been online since January 2006, although some of the material was on Dave's other sites in 1997.

 Dave's Volhynian ancestors went there in the 1860s.
-Before that, they lived in Albrechtsdorf, Bartenstein, and Pr.
-Eylau, in East Prussia (Ostpreussen); Nakel and Bromberg in Posen; and Dabie, Drzewce, Lodz and Konigsbach in Poland.
+Before that, they lived in Albrechtsdorf, Pr.
+Eylau, in East Prussia (Ostpreussen); Nakel and Aniela in Posen; and Dabie and Drzewce, northwest of Lodz; and the Sadoles area northeast of Warsaw.

 Send an to Dave